 For most people with an existing setup, a functional trainer strikes the best versatility-price balance.

-For those starting from scratch or working with small spaces, there’s no machine on Earth is more versatile than the Force USA G20.
+For those starting from scratch or working with small spaces, no machine on Earth is more versatile than the Force USA G20.

 Among the single-stack towers, the compact Prodigy HLP takes the cake with a few thought-out tweaks that add a ton of value.